aberba/learn-coding/README.md

 > #### Installing the D compiler other Operating Systems
 > There are so many Operating Systems which do not have their installer on the [D language website](https://dlang.org/download).
 Some of them require building the compiler from its source  code on your own.
 Approach for some of them are as follows:
-> * Slackware: Slackware uses Slackbuild script to create packages.
+> * **Slackware**: Slackware uses Slackbuild script to create packages.
 You can obtain the slackbuild script for the D compiler at https://slackbuilds.org/repository/14.2/development/dmd/
 > *

 ## Writing your first code
 Open Sublime text editor and create a new file by clicking on `File > New File `.
 Save the file by clicking on `File > Save`.
 This will bring up a file dialog for you to select a location where your want to save the file.
 On Windows, save it at `C:\code-demo` folder.
 For Linux and macOS users, save it in the `code-demo` folder in Home.
 Make sure you save the file as `hello.d`.

 > #### File naming conventions
 > Any file containing D code _must_ have a name that ends with `".d"`.
 The `".d"` is the extension (format) of the file.
-File names _must only_ contain numbers, letters, or underscore (`"_"`) and _should not have_ a space within its.
+File names _must only_ contain numbers, letters, or underscore (`"_"`) and names _should not_ contain a space.
 All letters must be in lower-case (small letters).

 > Some invalid style of naming D files include `"d program.d"`, `"d program .d"` and "`dprogram"`.
 >